prestopasto/SCSS-Material-Shadows/README.md

 ## SCSS Mixins
-Primary use is through a mixin called mdElevation() mdElevation accepts 3 parameters, $elevation1, $elevation2, and a $state property to change from one to the other mdElevation($elevation1, $elevation2, $state);
+Primary use is through a mixin called mdElevation()

+mdElevation accepts 3 parameters, $elevation1, $elevation2, and a $state property to change from one to the other.

+mdElevation($elevation1, $elevation2, $state);

 $elevation2 and $state are optional, but must be used together

 ### Examples of use: